VirtuallyCreative/kaizen-101/content/_index.md

           *   Avoid common early mistakes starting out in a development profession
-      - content: |-
+      - content: >
-          #### Designers
+          #### Senior Developers

-           - Gain big picture insights that affect design
+          *   New insight into some of your current processes & routines

-           - Learn how your design can inspire action
+          *   Patterns for explaining complex technical items to non-technical people

-           - Make advertisements that convert
+          *   Gain a fresh perspective on must-have skills as a developer

-           - Create digital assets for the right audience
+          *   Learn how to manage a team and accelerate your growth path
       - content: |-
           #### Business owners
            - Kickstart your marketing plan and efforts